UPDATES, INFORMATION, AND RESOURCES FOR SMALL BUSINESSES, HOMEOWNERS, AND RENTERS

 - SBA’s Economic Injury Disaster Loans (EIDLs): Small businesses in DC, Maryland, Virginia, and Puerto Rico can now apply for SBA’s working capital loans to help alleviate economic injury caused by the pandemic.

-- Amber Grant: In 2020, the Amber Grant has been doubled to $4,000.
-Earn any Amber Grant through November 2020, and you’ll be eligible for an additional $25,000 grant at the end of this year.
-Deadline Sept 30.
+- Amber Grant: The Amber Grant is $10,000.
+Earn any Amber Grant through November 2021, and you’ll be eligible for an additional $25,000 grant at the end of this year.

 - Free Brief Legal Advice for Non-Profits & Small Business: DC Bar Pro Bono offers free 45 minute phone consultations.